AdobeDocs/asset-compute.en/help/using/test-custom-application.md

    npm install -g ngrok --unsafe-perm=true
    ```

-1. Add to your user settings JSON file.
-It keeps using the old VS Code debugger, the new one has [some issues](https://github.com/apache/openwhisk-wskdebug/issues/74) with wskdebug: `"debug.javascript.usePreview": false`.
+1. Make additions to your user settings in the JSON file.
+It keeps using the old Visual Studio Code debugger.
+The new one has [some issues](https://github.com/apache/openwhisk-wskdebug/issues/74) with wskdebug: `"debug.javascript.usePreview": false`.
-1. Close any instances of apps open via `aio app run`.
+1. Close any instances of apps open by way of `aio app run`.
 1. Deploy the latest code using `aio app deploy`.
-1. Execute only the Asset Compute Devtool using `aio asset-compute devtool`.
+1. Run only the Asset Compute Devtool using `aio asset-compute devtool`.
 Keep it open.
-1. In VS Code Editor, add the following debug configuration to your `launch.json`:
+1. In Visual Studio Code Editor, add the following debug configuration to your `launch.json`:

     ```json
     {